aidenkatsura/SwipeFight/reports/UserDocumentation.md

 <img src="/reports/Pictures/Swiper_Page.png" alt="Swiper Page" width="300" height="600"/>

-This is the main page of the SwipeFight app and allows users to find possible sparring partners.
+The Swiper Page is the main page of the SwipeFight app and allows users to find possible sparring partners.
 This page holds a list of possible fighters and filters.

 __Swiping__